Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.90 team ERA that ranks sixth across all league pitching staffs.
+- The Rays have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- Rays pitchers combine to give up 138 home runs (1.1 per game), the fourth-fewest in baseball.

-- Glasnow makes the start for the Rays, his 15th of the season.
-He is 6-4 with a 3.35 ERA and 110 strikeouts through 80 2/3 innings pitched.
+- Littell gets the start for the Rays, his ninth of the season.
+He is 2-4 with a 4.27 ERA and 47 strikeouts in 52 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander tossed six innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.
+- The righty's last appearance came on Tuesday against the Colorado Rockies, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

-- The 30-year-old has an ERA of 3.35, with 12.3 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .209 batting average against him.
+- In 21 games this season, the 27-year-old has put up an ERA of 4.27, with 8 strikeouts per nine innings.
+Opponents are batting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.